ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    This value is a CBOR byte string, wrapping a CBOR array of one or more  entries.

    By default, each entry is encoded as specified by {{I-D.ietf-ace-aif}}.
-The object identifier Toid corresponds to the group name and MUST be encoded as a tstr.
-The permission set Tperm indicates the roles that the client wishes to take in the group.
-It is up to the application profiles to define Tperm (REQ2) and register Toid and Tperm to fit the use case.
+The object identifier "Toid" corresponds to the group name and MUST be encoded as a tstr.
+The permission set "Tperm" indicates the roles that the client wishes to take in the group.
+It is up to the application profiles to define "Tperm" (REQ2) and register "Toid" and "Tperm" to fit the use case.
 An example of scope using the AIF format is given in {{cddl-ex-0}}.

    Otherwise, each scope entry can be defined as a CBOR array, which contains: